ryan-taylor/workos-jsr/docs/test-coverage.md

 2. Continuously watches for file changes
 3. Automatically re-runs tests when changes are detected

+### Coverage Commands

-The following commands are available for working with test coverage:
+The following commands are available for working with Deno's native coverage tools:

 ### `deno task test:coverage`